GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    not exist, or the path is not a directory.

 :Outcome:
-   The daemon process exits.
-Apache will respawn it; the same failure will recur until the underlying cause is fixed.
+   The daemon process exits after a 20-second anti-fork-bomb delay (the failure is logged a second time via the :ref:`WSGI0025` companion message).
+Apache respawns it; the same failure will recur until the underlying cause is fixed.

 :Operator action:
    Verify that the chroot directory exists and that the Apache parent